We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What sets electric smokers apart from other types of smokers—like charcoal or pellet—is that a heating rod is used to begin the initial burn.
 The target temperature is then maintained with wood chips, which also influence the overall flavor of the food cooked in the smoker.
 The big appeal of an electric smoker is that it’s quick and easy to start, and the heating rod does the work when it comes to temperature maintenance.

 However, as we learned during our recent test of electric smokers, the functionality and efficiency of these models vary greatly.
 Many missed the mark when it came to basic safety features—like an adequately long power cord—and others with low wattage struggled to perform.
-But after smoking dozens of pounds of spare ribs, chicken wings, and salmon, we found the six best electric smokers for cooks at every skill level and budget.
+But after smoking dozens of pounds of spare ribs, chicken wings, and salmon, we found five great electric smokers for cooks at every skill level and budget.

 The Winners, at a Glance

-We appreciated the design of this analog smoker, which made adjusting or refilling the water tray easy and adding wood chips mid-smoke simple, too.
+We appreciated the design of this analog smoker, which made adjusting or refilling the water tray and adding wood chips mid-smoke easy.
 It was a snap to clean and was one of the least expensive models we tested.
+(Editor's note: This product has availability issues and price fluctuations that we're keeping an eye on.)

-Thoughtfully designed (we loved the double-walled door and the curved grates, which aided in mid-smoke adjustments), this sturdy, well-made smoker produced some of the tastiest food we smoked.
+Thoughtfully designed, this sturdy, well-made smoker produced some of the tastiest food we smoked.
+We loved the double-walled door and the curved grates, which aided in mid-smoke adjustments.
 And with 711 square inches of cooking space, it’s one of the roomier smokers we tried.

 Assembly wasn’t required for this plug-and-go smoker, making it a great option for cooks who don’t want to deal with a lengthy setup process.
-The beveled racks earned big points during testing, and we liked the large temperature range, which offered cooking temps spanning 80° to 320°F.
+The beveled racks earned big points during testing, and we liked the wide temperature range, which offered cooking temps spanning 80°F to 320°F.

-A smaller, lower-wattage option than the other Bradley Smoker on our list, this plug-and-go option is priced fairly and would make a great option for quick smoke sessions, or fish and vegetables.
+A smaller, lower-wattage model than the other Bradley Smoker on our list, this plug-and-go option would be great for quick smoke sessions, or fish and vegetables.
 A holding cylinder automatically feeds the brand’s custom “bisquettes” into the cooking chamber every 20 minutes, so it’s truly a hands-off option.

 The Tests